-In the 2019 Apple Pay Octopus saga one thing was clear: Octopus was living on borrowed time.
-On the eve of the Apple Pay Octopus launch I wrote:
+The 2019 Apple Pay Octopus launch saga made one thing was very clear: Octopus was living on borrowed time:

 Octopus Cards Limited (OCL) has been slow extending the service to include mobile.
 Instead of putting early effort into digital wallet support for Apple Pay/Google Pay/Samsung Pay, OCL wasted time and resources developing the niche Mobile SIM product which didn’t pan out.
 This lag coupled with the rise of AliPay and WeChat Pay QR Code payment empires put enormous pressure on OCL to do something…

-I thought the success of Apple Pay Octopus bought it some time, but on August 28 the South China Morning Post published a story where OCL CEO Sunny Cheung says they will join the China T-Union initiative for seamless transit integration between Hong Kong and China.
-He to goes out of his way a few times to say how ‘old’ NFC technology is:
+I hoped the success of Apple Pay Octopus would buy it time, but on August 28 the South China Morning Post published a story where OCL CEO Sunny Cheung says they will join the China T-Union initiative for seamless transit integration between Hong Kong and China.
+He to goes out of his way a few times in the interview to say how ‘old’ NFC technology is:

-I guess Sunny thinks that QR Codes are cutting edge.
-He is retiring and doesn’t have to deal with the fallout of his misguided OCL management or care about criticism anymore.
+Obviously Sunny thinks that QR Codes are cutting edge.
+He is retiring and doesn’t care about criticism of his disastrous OCL tenure, or scalping inbound tourists who want to use Apple Pay Octopus.

-We all know at this point that ‘one country two systems’ is just an illusion.
-It may not come soon but as transit gates and store readers are gradually replaced with newer models over the next few years, those models will all have dual mode support.
-And when the time is ready, OCL will turn off FeliCa.
-Until then, enjoy it while it lasts.
+‘One country two systems’ was an illusion.
+Hong Kong is being force fitted into China, nothing is sacred, there are no hold outs.
+It may take a few years, but as MTR transit gates and OCL store readers are gradually replaced with newer models, those readers will all have dual mode FeliCa/PBOC support.
+And when everything is ready, MTR and OCL will simply turn off FeliCa.
+FeliCa based Octopus has had a great run that influenced transit fare system development around the world.
+Enjoy it while it lasts.

 You must be logged in to post a comment.